Mesa Academics & Athletics Program

 On average, the evaluation process will take about 4 weeks.
 You will be notified through email upon completion of the transcript evaluation process by Evaluations.

 You may see a counselor on a drop-in basis (i.e. quick questions, petitions, semester plan advising) and/or during a 1 hour appointment (i.e. long term planning, AA/AS and/or transfer planning, eligibility etc...).
-Hot Spot Services (i.e. quick questions) are also available in the Exercise Science Building on Mondays and Tuesdays.
+Hot Spot Services (i.e. quick questions) are also available in the Exercise Science Building M-Th during the academic school year.
 See MAAP homepage for more info.

-How do you make an appointment to see the MAAP Counselor and do I qualify for an appointment?
+How do you make a 1 hour appointment to see the MAAP Counselor and do you qualify for an appointment?

 2. You may schedule an appointment 1-7 days in advance.

-3. Starting February 3rd, 2017 In order to schedule a 1 hour MAAP appointment, you must meet the following criteria:
+3. In order to schedule a 1 hour MAAP appointment, you must meet the following criteria:

-- Completed the Math and English assessment or a college level English and math class
+- Completed the Placement Assistant Tool or Math and English assessment or a college level English and math class with a "C" or better or see Mesa Catalog or Testing website for exemptions

 - Official transcripts of all colleges attended and/or AP/IB exams must be on file